rusticstuff/simdutf8/README.md

 target features, use `RUSTFLAGS=-C target-cpu=avx2` to use the AVX 2 implementation or `RUSTFLAGS=-C target-cpu=sse4.2`
 for the SSE 4.2 implementation.

 If you want to be able to call the individual implementation directly use the `public_imp` feature flag.
+The validation implementations are then accessible via `simdutf8::(compat|pure)::imp::x86::(avx2|sse42)::validate_utf8()`.

 ## When not to use
-If you are only processing short byte sequences (less than 64 bytes) the excellent scalar algorithm in standard library is faster.
-If there is no native implementation for your platform use the standard library support instead.
+If you are only processing short byte sequences (less than 64 bytes) the excellent scalar algorithm in standard library is likely faster.
+If there is no native implementation for your platform (yet) use the standard library instead.

 ## Benchmarks